anphase/pmn.nz/books.md

 * interesting read about the author's journey to winning the Nobel Prize in Chemistry.
 * reminds me of Eric R. Kandel's book, In Search of Memory, which is also a story about that author's journey to a Nobel Prize.
 * the amount of hard work mixed with strokes of luck in these stories always fascinating to me.

 _Rating_: 3.5/5

+---
+#### _Range: Why Generalists Triumph in a Specialized World_
+{: #Range}

+--- by David Epstein

+_Thoughts_
+* Fascinating book encouraging us to broaden our scope in order to find out more about ourselves
+* We learn who we are in practice not in theory

+_Rating_: 5/5

+---

+#### _Possible Minds: Twenty-Five Ways of Looking at AI_
+{: #Possible_Minds}

+-- by John Brockman

+_Thoughts_
+* It's a bit of a mixed bag - some of the essays brilliant and others are not so much
+* I liked the one by Stephen Wolfram
+* Interesting read though

+_Rating_: 3.5/5